udsamani/uditsamani.com/content/pages/me.md

 - [Naive Bayes Algorithm](/naive-bayes/), describing its application with adequate description of theory.
 - Explaining [Hypothesis Testing](/hypothesis-testing/) for Data Analysis.

-I started this website as a place to document everything related Artificial Intelligence.
+I started this website as a place to document everything related to Artificial Intelligence.
 Being a student I have faced so many challenges while learning AI concepts.
-The articles writted by variety of people on platforms like [Medium](https://medium.com/) have been really helpful to me.
+The articles written by variety of people on platforms like [Medium](https://medium.com/) have been really helpful to me.
 But now it is my turn to give back to this AI community. **KUDOS!**

 ### Some things I like